licton/licton_springs/content/2021_01_minutes.md

 4. Homelessness: Melanie led a discussion to update on issues of unhoused populations in the neighborhood.
 The group discussed City policy, presence of campers in the park and at Green Lake.

-5. Parks- Liz Kearns sent in a note that work groups are being held in Mineral Springs and Licton Springs Parks, following proper protocols for pandemic safety.
+5. Parks: Liz Kearns sent in a note that work groups are being held in Mineral Springs and Licton Springs Parks, following proper protocols for pandemic safety.

 6. Business members: The Board agreed to ask Liz to congratulate Pilgrim Coffee which has moved into the Starbucks space at Oak Tree and invite as a business member of LSCC and to have Kathleen due likewise with Salt Blade Meats